 The Office of Student Conduct works closely with a variety of campus offices to ensure that students are connected to appropriate resources, many of which are provided here.
 When appropriate, we can provide referrals to these services within the university community.
 If you are unsure who to talk to regarding a particular issue, feel free to contact us and discuss the matter with someone from our office.
 We will do our best to direct you to the appropriate office or campus resource.

-Academic Advising Services (AAS) provides Walk-in Advising in FYC Commons for students who are exploring undergraduate majors at NC State.
+Academic Advising Programs and Services (AAPS) provides Walk-in Advising in Holmes Hall for students who are exploring undergraduate majors at NC State.
 Cross-curricular advisors can help students evaluate potential majors, navigate the on-campus transfer process (CODA), and plan appropriate coursework as students transition between majors.
 No appointment is necessary.

-The Disability Support Office (DSO) collaborates with students to determine reasonable accommodations to ensure equal opportunity.
-The DSO works with departments throughout the University to assure that the programs and facilities are accessible to every student at NC State in a way that is fair to everyone while still maintaining academic standards.
+The Disability Resources Office (DRO) collaborates with students to determine reasonable accommodations to ensure equal opportunity.
+The staff works with departments throughout the university to assure that the programs and facilities are accessible to every student at NC State and in a way that is fair to everyone while still maintaining academic standards.

 The Office of Scholarships & Financial Aid is open Monday through Friday from 8:00 a.m. to 5:00 p.m.
 This office is located at 2831 Thurman Drive at the corner of Dan Allen Drive and Thurman Drive.
 Visitors should park in the Dan Allen Drive parking deck, as there is no visitor parking in front of the building.

-University Recreation provides collegiate recreation programs, services and facilities that inspire healthy, active lifestyles with a commitment to excellence, learning and student success.
+NC State Wellness and Recreation provides collegiate recreation programs, services, and facilities that inspire healthy, active lifestyles with a commitment to excellence, learning, and student success.

 The Department of Registration and Records offers services to support student success throughout the enrollment management life cycle and beyond.
 Students seeking information on the university’s readmission process should contact Registration & Records for details.